 All concepts in dictionary are described with information helpful for maintenance and versioning:

-- creation date, - validity date is the last reference date for which the concept is used in Annotated Templates, - last modified date (i.e. date of last upgrade to the label).
+- creation date, - validity date to identify concepts that will not be used in Annotated Templates after specified date, - last modified date (i.e. date of last upgrade to the label).